-Consent can be obtained verbally during the PHE.
+Consent can be obtained verbally during the public health emergency.
 Verbal consent should be documented in the client’s record.
 A digital copy should be shared with the client, if possible.
 Providers should obtain written consent when the client returns to the clinic.
 The consent language should explain what the telehealth or phone consult is, expected benefits and possible risks associated with it, and security measures.
 Example documentation in the record may include: “Verbal consent to treat obtained via phone, and written consent will be obtained when the client comes to the clinic.
 Consent reviewed in detail with client, digital copy shared, and client verbalized understanding.”

 States have varying informed consent requirements.
 Sometimes healthcare professionals must obtain informed consent each time telehealth is used, while other laws only require informed consent for the first telehealth visit in a series of visits for the same condition.

 How are clients able to verify family size and income if receiving services virtually?